dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 ## Inject mock services

-Services can be overridden in a test with a call to <xref:Microsoft.AspNetCore.TestHost.WebHostBuilderExtensions.ConfigureTestServices%2A> on the host builder. **To inject mock services, the SUT must have a `Startup` class with a `Startup.ConfigureServices` method.**
+Services can be overridden in a test with a call to <xref:Microsoft.AspNetCore.TestHost.WebHostBuilderExtensions.ConfigureTestServices%2A> on the host builder.

 The sample SUT includes a scoped service that returns a quote.
 The quote is embedded in a hidden field on the Index page when the Index page is requested.